sanity-io/sanity/packages/@sanity/visual-diff/spec.md

 ]
 ```

-(Regarding the last bike-swap summary, the developer would probably write a custom summarizer and a custom differ in order to get a more useful visual diff)
+(Regarding the last bike-swap summary, the developer would probably write a custom summarizer and a custom visualizer in order to get a more useful visual diff)

 A flat array is easier for developers to understand, debug and adapt their own code to.
 And, if we iterate through the compiled schema while rendering changes, the `path` provided on a summary should be suficcient to both understand each change that has occurred and render these in a nested or flat fashion, depending on what we want.